 The Prototype bottle was sold at auction for $108,000 and was found by a retired Coca-Cola employee who worked for the original designer of the bottle, Chapman Root.

-1. Coca-Cola Root Glass Company Modified Prototype Bottle, $240,000
+1. Coca-Cola Root Glass Company Modified Prototype Bottle, $240,000 Vintage Coke Bottles

 The rarest vintage Coke bottle ever is known as the Root Glass Company Modified Prototype Bottle.
 It was designed in 1915 by the company’s parent bottling company in Atlanta.
 The bottle is believed to be one of the only two remaining test bottles from the original Atlanta facility.
 This bottle was sold at a 2011 auction for a whopping $240,000.
-It is truly a piece of history of not only a business, but of a product we still know and love today.
+It is truly a piece of history of not only a business but of a product we still know and love today.

-Clearly, we can see that most vintage Coke bottles are not worth a mega amount of money today unless they came out of the original prototype or product release years.
+Clearly, we can see that most vintage Coke bottles are not worth a mega amount of money today unless they came out of the original prototype or product release in years.
 It’s also unlikely that you will find a glass bottle from the 1900s in great condition today.
-That makes each of these bottles more rare, but you’d have to authenticate your find before you know for sure you’ve won the big bucks.
+That makes each of these bottles rare, but you’d have to authenticate your find before you know for sure you’ve won the big bucks.
 Either way, we can cherish these rare finds and recognize how much of an influence Coca-Cola had over American culture.

 CHECK OUT: 10 Most Expensive Things Sold on eBay to Date